BrNi05/FaStQL/README.md

 > [!IMPORTANT]
 > Since FaStQL runs in a Docker container, a volume mount is needed to exchange data between the host and the container, which is done in the compose config.
 >
-> As soon as you start the container, a folder named `output` will appear in the PWD.
+> As soon as you start the container, a folder named `output` will appear in the CWD.
 >
 > The same folder exists in the container as well: `/fastql/output`.
 >